mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_cpp.md

 ### Configuring the NPU Backend

-When the backend to be executed is heterogeneous inference based on CPUs and GPUs, you need to set [CPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_CPUDeviceInfo.html#class-cpudeviceinfo) and [KirinNPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_KirinNPUDeviceInfo.html#class-kirinnpudeviceinfo) at the same time.
-After the configuration is set, the NPU's inference is preferentially used.
+If the backend to be executed is NPUs, you need to set [KirinNPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_KirinNPUDeviceInfo.html#class-kirinnpudeviceinfo) as the first choice.
+It is suggested to set [CPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_CPUDeviceInfo.html#class-cpudeviceinfo) as the second choice, to ensure model inference.
 Use `SetFrequency` to set npu frequency.

 The following sample code from [main.cc](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/examples/runtime_cpp/main.cc#L127) shows how to create the CPU and NPU heterogeneous inference backend and set the NPU frequency to 3.
 It can be set to 1 (low power consumption), 2 (balanced), 3 (high performance), 4 (extreme performance).